 This course is an introductory study of the tajweed rules of reading Holy Qur'an and practical application.
 Students should already be fluent in reading the Holy Quran.
 Learn how to apply the rules of tajweed giving every letter and word its due attention during recitation of the Holy Qur'an.
 The focus of this course will be ensuring proper application of articulation points, tajweed rules, and letters through recitation.
-Hazrat Aishah (r) reported: The Holy Last Messenger (abel and obedient scribes (angels) and he who recites the Qur'an and finds it difficult to recite, doing his best to recite it in the best way possible, will have two rewards" [Al-Bukhari and Muslim.]
+Hazrat Aishah (r) reported: The Holy Last Messenger (علي علي) said, "The one who is proficient in the recitation of the Qur'an will be with the honorable and obedient scribes (angels) and he who recites the Qur'an and finds it difficult to recite, doing his best to recite it in the best way possible, will have two rewards" [Al-Bukhari and Muslim.]
 Proficiency in Tajweed supports confidence in reading any Surah and also in memorizing Holy Qur'an.
 Prerequisite: Placement or QUR 020